fineanmol/Automation/README.md

 ## License

-The app is currently not being licensed.
-But it will licensed soon.
+The app is currently now being licensed.